 Multilingual Paid Advertising for Language Schools

 Online paid advertising presents another valuable opportunity for language schools to increase their reach and communicate with top prospects.
 These ads can be run on Google, Facebook, Baidu, and many other international search and social media platforms, appearing in feeds or alongside search results and only costing money when clicked on by a viewer.
-This means that, for the most part, money spent on paid advertising will be spent on prospects with a demonstrated interest in your school.
+This means that, for the most part, money spent on multilingual paid advertising will be spent on prospects with a demonstrated interest in your school.

 Ideally, all ads should direct prospective students to a specially made landing page, which should be written in the same language as the ad for continuity and comfort.
 The page should offer information relevant to whatever was promised in the ad – perhaps about a particular course offered at your school, or about the international student enrollment process – and a contact form.
 The goal of this page should be to get prospects interested enough in what your institution has to offer that they provide their contact information, which can be used for later follow-up.

 Once your paid advertising campaign is up and running, it is important to monitor the results and refine the ad and landing page on an ongoing basis.
-If your ad isn’t generating many clicks, it’s possible that the ad text needs to be improved, that different keywords need to be selected to make your ad more relevant (if you running ads on search engines), or that you need to refine the parameters of your target audience.
+If your ad isn’t generating many clicks, it’s possible that the ad text needs to be improved, that different keywords need to be selected to make your ad more relevant (if you are running ads on search engines), or that you need to refine the parameters of your target audience.
 If your ad gets many clicks, but your landing page doesn’t receive many sign-ups, it’s likely that the content on the page needs to be adjusted to better appeal to prospects.
 Paying attention in this way and making corrections where necessary can lead to great improvements in traffic and lead generation via paid advertising.

-Today, every language school marketing strategy must account for the power of social media to build connections with prospective students around the world.
+Today, every language school’s marketing strategy must account for the power of social media to build connections with prospective students around the world.
 A strong social media presence can help you deliver interesting news and updates to prospects, and to communicate with them in an intimate setting with a great sense of immediacy.
 However, because the platforms of choice vary somewhat from country to country, it will be important to put some thought into which services will be best for your school to focus on.

-Facebook is an obvious choice for many schools, thanks to its subscriber base of over two billion users, but will not necessarily get you results in every market.
+Facebook is an obvious choice for many schools, thanks to its subscriber base of 2.9 billion users, but will not necessarily get you results in every market.
 In China, for instance, Facebook is blocked, and the WeChat and Sina Weibo social networks are instead the dominant forces.
 Both platforms offer schools the opportunity to create media-rich posts and messages for prospects, though the specific approaches differ.
-The popularity of different social networks can also vary throughout other parts of the world, meaning the first step toward developing a social media marketing strategy for your language school should be to determine which networks will offer you the best chance at connecting with your intended audiences.
+The popularity of different social networks can also vary throughout other parts of the world, meaning the first step toward developing a social media strategy for your language school should be to determine which networks will offer you the best chance at connecting with your intended audiences.

 Example: This chart from Statista outlines the top social networks worldwide.
 As you can see, the pool is far larger than just Facebook, Instagram, and other internationally known services.

-A number of different kinds of posts can reliably find success on social media platforms of all kinds, so it’s worth looking into these options when planning out your social content.
+A number of different types of posts can reliably find success on social media platforms of all kinds, so it’s worth looking into these options when planning out your social content.
 Things like student testimonials from current or former students who loved their experience learning a language at your school, for instance, and curated blog posts or news reports that might be interesting to language learners, can be great ways to draw attention and encourage engagement by students with your institution.
 A quick post just highlighting your school’s offerings can also be great tools.

 Whatever posts you decide upon, it’s important to include attractive visuals, as they do a much better job of capturing attention than a couple of paragraphs of text.